integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 **6 Societal and environmental wellbeing**

 Including sustainability and environmental friendliness, social impact, society and democracy.
-Supply chain for system should be sustainable.
+Supply chain for the system should be sustainable.
 Its use should impact social relationships in a negative way.
 It should enhance, rather than detract from, a democratic society.

 **7 Accountability**